My Zadar Story – Time Outs, Sunsets & Philosophy

 I felt exhausted.

-I had been travelling for over 2 weeks at this point and had already visited 4 cities.
+I had been traveling for over 2 weeks at this point and had already visited 4 cities.

 I was moving from place to place very quickly.
 My days were jammed packed with sight-seeing or lugging my backpack to the next destination – either way, it was a lot of walking.